Recorded Webinar: Reducing Chargebacks with Browser-layer Intelligence (cside x Chargebacks911)

 Frequently Asked Questions

 The fundamental difference is where protection happens.
 Akamai injects JavaScript monitoring code into your pages and watches for suspicious behavior after scripts have already reached your users' browsers.
-Cside's hybrid proxy intercepts and analyzes every script before it reaches the browser, blocking malicious content at the network level.
+Cside's hybrid approach intercepts and analyzes every script before it reaches the browser, blocking malicious content at the network level.
 This means we prevent attacks from happening, while Akamai detects them after they've already executed and potentially collected user data.

 Akamai provides behavioral alerts and monitoring data when suspicious activity is detected, but cside captures and archives the exact malicious code bytes that were attempted to load.
 This gives you complete, replay-ready forensic evidence showing precisely what the attack looked like, how it worked, and what data it was trying to steal.
 Auditors and incident response teams get immutable proof of the attack rather than just behavioral observations.

 Cside provides superior compliance documentation because we maintain immutable records of every script version, complete with cryptographic hashes and archived code.
-This creates a comprehensive audit trail showing exactly what was blocked and when.
+This creates a complete audit trail showing exactly what was blocked and when.
 Akamai's monitoring approach provides behavioral logs and alerts, but lacks the detailed forensic evidence that regulators and auditors increasingly require for thorough incident documentation and compliance reporting.

 Prevention stops attacks before any damage occurs, while detection only alerts you after malicious scripts have already executed in your users' browsers.
-With Akamai's approach, credit card numbers and personal data can be stolen in milliseconds before the monitoring system even detects the attack.
-Cside's proxy ensures malicious scripts never get the chance to interact with user data because they're blocked before reaching the browser entirely.
+With Akamai's approach, credit card numbers and personal data can be stolen in milliseconds before the monitoring system even detects the attack. cside ensures malicious scripts never get the chance to interact with user data because they're blocked before reaching the browser entirely.

 Akamai injects monitoring JavaScript into every page, adding overhead to each page load and consuming browser resources to constantly monitor script behavior.
-Cside's proxy approach often improves performance by caching scripts and blocking resource-heavy malicious scripts before they can execute.
+Cside's approach often improves performance by caching scripts and blocking resource-heavy malicious scripts before they can execute.

-Cside's AI-powered proxy analysis is far superior for sophisticated attacks.
+Cside's AI-powered analysis is far superior for sophisticated attacks.
 Our self-hosted LLM can analyze obfuscated code and conditional logic that bypass simple behavioral monitoring.
 Akamai's browser-based detection relies on recognizing suspicious behaviors, but advanced attackers design their code to appear normal while operating maliciously.
-Our proxy catches these attacks through deep code analysis before they ever reach the browser.
+Our platform catches these attacks through deep code analysis before they ever reach the browser.

 Akamai monitors what scripts do after they're already running in the browser, looking for suspicious behaviors like unauthorized data collection or DOM manipulation.
 Cside analyzes what scripts are before they execute, using analysis rules and AI to examine the actual code structure, logic, and intent.
 This lets us identify malicious scripts even if they're designed to behave normally until specific conditions are met.